-Unfortunately, I like food too much to go on an even more restrictive diet that the basic one outlined below.
-Instead we combat an even more restrictive diet by keeping a food diary to monitor any adverse reactions to food not on our ‘no-no’ list.
+Unfortunately, I like food too much to go on an even more restrictive diet than the basic one outlined below.
+Instead, we combat an even more restrictive diet by keeping a food diary to monitor any adverse reactions to food not on our ‘no-no’ list.

 STep 1: Start By Taking Notice